 With classes ranging in number of examples from 1 to more than 2500, there is a large variation in how much training each class receives.
-Previous results from the progressive and number of classes investigations suggest that the size of classes is significant.
 We examine how the size of each class affects algorithm accuracy by tracking online the average (instantaneous) size of the true class for correct predictions and incorrect predictions, as well as the average (instantaneous) size of the incorrectly predicted class for incorrect predictions.
 The results are displayed in Table 1.
-The results show that MNB and TFIDF have a much higher average size for predictions made-they like to predict the popular classes.
+The results show that MNB and TFIDF have a much higher average size for predictions made-they tend to predict the popular classes.
 TWCNB also shows this same tendency, but to a lesser extent, which makes sense given that this is one of the problems that Rennie's modifications are supposed to overcome.
 BNB and CW have relatively even average sizes between the correct task and predicted task in incorrect predictions, showing resilience to class size in predictions made.